Week 3: Genome Analytics

 3. Output these two values to separate lines in a new file, you may include some text explaining what each value represents (i.e. GC Content: 64%)

-2. Make a new directory in modules entitled genome_stats and create a main.nf.
+2. Make a new directory in modules entitled genome_stats and create a main.nf within that directory.
 If using biopython, make an appropriate YML environment specification for biopython.
 If only using basic python, make a YML environment specification with python installed.
 You can have the inputs be the same shape and structure as the fa_ch.
-You will need to specify how you want the output file named.
-The shell/script portion will be the command for executing the associated .py script and providing it the appropriate inputs as specified by argparse.
-Please write the new file to the results/ directory using publishDir.

-3. When your script is functional and your associated nextflow module complete, run Nextflow once more to generate the text file containing the two genome statistics requested.
+1. When your script is functional and your associated nextflow module complete, run Nextflow once more to generate the text file containing the two genome statistics requested.

-0.2 Week 3 Tasks Summary
+Week 3 Detailed Tasks Summary

 1. Select a region of interest from the GFF generated from the output of Prokka and encode the information as specified in a new file refs/region_of_interest.txt